conduktor/conduktor-docs/docs/gateway/interceptors/quality/safeguard-data-quality-producer-policy.md

 `SELECT [ignored!]
 FROM [topic name] WHERE [field filter criteria]`

-Only one topic can be specified in the FROM clause (extra ones will be ignored), and the topic name is matched explicityl (no regexp support).
+Only one topic can be specified in the FROM clause (extra ones will be ignored), and the topic name is matched explicity (no regexp support).
 If a record does not match the WHERE clause, it will be rejected.
 There are a variety of options for this described in the actions below.
 Fields are assumed to be from the value of the record.
 The interceptor currently supports values in JSON, AVRO and Protobuf formats.

 Nested fields can be accessed as expected with dot notation in the WHERE clause, e.g.: